florianbaer/wasiCore.Extensions/README.md

-# wasiCore.Extensions

-This is a nuget package written in c# standard.

-### Descriptions and Code Examples

-Please go to the wiki.
+For documenation and examples go to the wiki.